yangjl/zmSNPtools/README.md

 zmSNPtools
 ==========

-A collection of codes designed to process a range of basic, large-scale analyses for SNPs of maize diversity panel.
+A collection of codes designed to process a range of basic, \

-Usage
+large-scale analyzes for SNPs of maize diversity panel.

+Usage:
 =========
-Add the symbolic link to your local bin in your $PATH: for example:
+Copy the python files to the directory in your $PATH: for example:
 ```
-$: ln -s impute4diallel ~/bin/impute4diallel
+$: cp impute4diallel/impute4diallel.py ~/bin/impute4diallel
 $: impute4diallel -h
 ```

 Overview
 =========